cg20231c/unity-graphics-epitech-goes-its/README.md

 7. In the assets folder, create an Animator controller
 8. Click on the Animator controller and drag and drop the animation
 9. Drag and drop this animator controller in your models animator tab in the controller field
+10. Now its ready to play the scene and see your character executing the animation.

 ---